Postdoctoral Training Policy

 Appointees receive the same paid holidays as OHSU or, if applicable, OSU faculty employees.
-In addition, Appointees may take up to 10 paid vacation days per appointment year (start date to end date).
+In addition, Appointees may take up to 3 weeks of vacation days per appointment year (start date to end date).
 Scheduling of vacation days must be approved by the Faculty Mentor.
 Appointees and Mentors are expected to be both reasonable and flexible in making decisions about the student's commitment of time to laboratory work as well as other training-related activities when scheduling vacations.
 The time period between academic terms is considered to be active part of the training period.
 Unused vacation days may be carried over from one appointment period to the next.
 However, Appointees will not receive payment for unused vacation days when their appointments end.

 Appointees may take up to 12 days of paid sick leave per appointment year.
 Sick leave accrues at the rate of 1 sick day per month.
 Additional sick leave is without pay.
 Whenever the number of days of sick leave in an appointment year exceeds 12, the Appointee must provide written notification to the Mentor and Training Program Coordinator (and Training Grant Director if applicable) and consideration must be given to whether the Appointee is able to maintain his/her training responsibilities.
 If it appears that continued leave will interfere with satisfactory completion of the training program, the Appointee may be terminated from the program.
 A period of terminal leave is not permitted, and payment will not be made for sick leave that is not taken.